rails/rails/guides/source/active_record_migrations.md

 database supports storing them.
 Additionally, you may need to configure your database adapter to work with UUIDs.

-1. Database Configuration

-    If you are using a version of PostgreSQL prior to 13, you may still need to enable the pgcrypto extension to access the `gen_random_uuid()` function.
+NOTE: If you are using a version of PostgreSQL prior to 13, you may still need to enable the pgcrypto extension to access the `gen_random_uuid()` function.
-    For PostgreSQL 13 and later, this is not necessary.

-    For PostgreSQL versions prior to 13:

-    ```ruby
-    class EnablePgcryptoExtension < ActiveRecord::Migration[8.0]
-      def change
-        enable_extension "pgcrypto"
-      end
-    end
-    ```

-2. Rails Configuration
+1. Rails Configuration

     In your Rails application configuration file (`config/application.rb`), add the following line to configure Rails to generate UUIDs as primary keys by